openstack/cinder-specs/specs/juno/cinder-storwize-driver-qos.rst

 * Add the QoS enablement check and set the I/O throttling in create volume.
 * Add the QoS enablement check and set the I/O throttling in create volume from snapshot.
-* Set the I/O throttling to the new volume acording to the original volume in create clone volume.
+* Set the I/O throttling to the new volume according to the original volume in create clone volume.
 * Copy the QoS attributes to the snapshot in create snapshot.
 * Change the I/O throttling of the volume if the volume type is changed.